ibm-cloud-docs/power-iaas/cli-release-notes.md

 ## April 2025
 {: #cli-april-2025}

 New CLI version v1.5.1 is available.
 The Power Virtual Server CLI plug-in is available with the following features:

-**What's changed**
+What's changed

-- Security update with CLI plugin dependencies.
+:   - Security update with CLI plugin dependencies.

 ## March 2025
 {: #mar-2025}

 New CLI version v1.5.0 is available.
 The Power Virtual Server CLI plug-in is available with the following features:

-**New commands**
+New commands
-- Added [ibmcloud pi instance virtual-serial-number](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-virtual-serial-number) family of commands (assign, get, unassign, and update) for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
+:   - Added [ibmcloud pi instance virtual-serial-number](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-virtual-serial-number) family of commands (assign, get, unassign, and update) for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
     - Added [ibmcloud pi virtual-serial-number](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-virtual-serial-number) family of commands (delete, get, list, and update) for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.

-**New options**
+New options
-- Added `--virtual-serial-number` option to [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-create) command for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
+:   - Added `--virtual-serial-number` option to [ibmcloud pi instance create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-create) command for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
 Use this option to add virtual serial number information to an IBM i instance.
     - Added `--retainVSN` option to [ibmcloud pi instance delete](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-instance-delete) command for {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}} workspaces.
 Use this option to confirm whether the virtual serial number must be retained in your account after it is removed from the instance.

-**What's changed**
+What's changed
-- In the {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}, if you enable the `sap-subscription-mode` option for the workspace, different options are displayed in the image list-catalog.
+:   - In the {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}, if you enable the `sap-subscription-mode` option for the workspace, different options are displayed in the image list-catalog.
     - Added a default system to the instance SAP profile and the instance SAP list.

 ## February 2025